Women’s Financial Empowerment podcast series

 00:11:34:20 - 00:11:57:20

 And we're going to go through that and each stage of our relationship in detail.
 So do stick around.
 But here's a couple of tips.
 First up, that will help no matter what situation you have.
 Excellent.
 So you need to know yourself, know thyself.
-So understanding your own money, thoughts, feelings, beliefs and behaviors will help you navigate this conversation.
+So understanding your own money, thoughts, feelings, beliefs and behaviours will help you navigate this conversation.

 00:11:57:22 - 00:12:30:07